Jonathanyyf/script-debian-preseed/README.md

 Only tested on Debian 9
-Doesn't work on Centos since there is no "xorriso"

 # Bash script for a custom ISO